benshimonz/V1/README.md

 **Semantics**

-Yellow, blue and red rectangles represent entities. **A yellow rectangle** represents a concrete entity: a specific person, a specific car, etc. The text inside a yellow rectangle denotes the entity type, and the value of the entity's leading properties (e.g. first name and last name of a person). **A blue rectangle** represents an entity of a given type.
+Yellow, blue and red rectangles represent entities. **A yellow rectangle** represents a concrete entity: a specific person, a specific horse, etc. The text inside a yellow rectangle denotes the entity type, and the value of the entity's leading properties (e.g. first name and last name of a person). **A blue rectangle** represents an entity of a given type.
 A blue 'Person' for example represents any person. **A red rectangle** represents an entity of any type (unless type constraints are defined - see later).

 A pair of entities can be connected with: